tearflake/symp-intro/docs/symp.md

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •
 ```

 The diagram reads from the ground up.
 Symp reads the application code, processes it by applying Symbolmatch, Symbolverse, and Symbolprose in a sequence required by the Symbolfront that provides the UI to the renderer.
 The renderer may send feedback information to the application, regenerating its UI in each cycle.
-Resulting application maintains its internal states in the renderer while it is alive.
+Resulting application maintains its internal states in the renderer while it is running.
 External states may be altered by modifying the application code.

 ### 2.1. formal syntax

 In computer science, the syntax of a computer language is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.
 Symp language itself resembles a kind of S-expression.
 S-expressions consist of lists of atoms or other S-expressions where lists are surrounded by parenthesis.
 In Symp, the first list element to the left determines a type of a list.
-There are a few predefined list types used for data transformation depicted by the following relaxed kind of Backus-Naur form syntax rules:
+There are a few predefined list types depicted by the following relaxed kind of Backus-Naur form syntax rules:

 ```
 <start> := <tree>